ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 - `:scriptnames` shows all scripts that were run, including plugin's scripts
 - `vim --startuptime outputfile` - record startup time and record to file
 - `:checkhealth` - neovim only, report on errors/warnings for all modules
+- `:messages` - see history of messages (usually shown in command window)

 ### VIMSCRIPT / VimL